-The Ovens

-References to 'left-hand' and 'right-hand' ovens apply as viewed from the front of the appliance.

-The left-hand oven is a multi-function oven.

-The right-hand oven is a fan oven.
+The multifunction oven

-Multi-function Ovens

-Multi-function ovens have an oven fan and oven fan element, as well as two extra heating elements (Fig.2.9).
-One element is in the top of the oven and the second is under the oven base.
+The oven is a multifunction oven (Fig. 2.8).
+As well as the oven fan and fan element, it is fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.

 Take care to avoid touching the top element and element deflector when placing or removing items from the oven.

-The multi-function oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
+The multifunction oven has three main cooking functions, fan, fan assisted and conventional cooking.
 These functions should be used to complete most of your cooking.